isabella232/scope-services/tutorial-console-logger.rst

 ``requestListWindows`` will return all windows or tabs of the host.

 Then we need to set a window filter.
-The ``window-manager`` service does block any message by default, or more precisely a given message gets only created if it will pass the active filter.
+The ``window-manager`` service blocks all messages by default, or more precisely a given message is only created if it will pass the active filter.
 The filter we are using here is ``[1, [], ["*"]]``.
-The ``1`` is a boolean, representing ``true`` and  indicating if an existing filter should be cleared.
-The next element is a list of window-id's to specify for which windows messages should be created, in our case it is empty.
-The following is a list of rules, ``"*"`` means that messages shall be created for all windows.
+The ``1`` is a boolean, representing ``true`` and indicates that the existing filter should be cleared.
+The next element is a list of window-ids to specify for which windows messages should be created.
+In our case it is empty.
+Following that is a list of rules. ``"*"`` means that messages shall be created for all windows.

 This code is actually enough to get the messages of the ``console-logger``.
 If you are running ``dragonkeeper`` with the ``d`` and ``f`` flag you will see the messages in the shell console.

-To display the messages in the browser we need to write a little bit more code.
-The following code does create for each window a container and adds the title of the current top document of that window.
+To display the messages in the browser we need to write a bit more code.
+The following code creates for each window a container and adds the title of the current top document of that window.

 .. code-block:: javascript